Sacra Logo

 Canva

-Canva is a drag-and-drop graphic design and publishing tool for businesses and individuals.
+Canva is a visual communication platform offering design, collaboration, and productivity tools for businesses and individuals.

 Revenue